Tropical Storm Dujuan (2021): Meteorological history

 On February 16 at 06:00 UTC, the Japan Meteorological Agency (JMA) reported that a tropical depression had developed over the Philippine Sea.
 Eight hours later, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) on the system, while it was located roughly 15 mi to the east of Babeldaob, Palau.
 The depression displayed convective banding features, wrapping into a disorganized low-level center of circulation.
 Within an area favorable for further development, with low to moderate vertical wind shear, strong poleward outflow, and 29–30 C sea surface temperatures, the system began to intensify.
 By 3:00 UTC on February 17, the depression had entered the Philippine Area of Responsibility (PAR), and was given the name Auring by the PAGASA.
 This made Dujuan the first named storm within the PAR in 2021.
 Three hours later, the JTWC upgraded the system to a tropical depression, giving it the designation 01W.
 As the system tracked to the west-northwest, it continued to strengthen until the early hours of February 18, when it was upgraded to a tropical storm by the JMA, JTWC, and the PAGASA, with the JMA giving it the name Dujuan.
+(Note: The name Dujuan (Mandarin: 杜鹃, [tu˥˩ t͡ɕyɛn˥]) was contributed by China and means azalea in Mandarin.)

 At 03:00 UTC on February 19, the PAGASA briefly upgraded Dujuan into a severe tropical storm, before downgrading it back.
 The next day, vertical wind shear in Dujuan's environment had decreased, allowing the storm to slightly re-strengthen.
 The vertical wind shear associated with the northeast monsoon still persisted, affecting the system, and on February 21, the JMA downgraded Dujuan to a tropical depression.
 The JTWC and the PAGASA followed on the next day as the system's low-level circulation center (LLCC) had weakened prior to landfall.
 The JMA and the JTWC issued their final advisories moments after.
 The storm made landfall over Batag Island in Laoang, Northern Samar at 09:00 PHT (01:00 UTC) on the same day.
 Prior to crossing the Rapu-Rapu Islands in Albay, the PAGASA declared the storm as a low-pressure area and issued their final bulletin on the storm.
 Dujuan dissipated on February 23 at 06:00 UTC.